 - Parallel: If you have 3 or more strings in parallel, you MUST install a fuse on each string to prevent fire if a short occurs.

-Read more about fusing in Fusing and Breakers for Solar Systems.
+Read more about fusing in hybrid solar systems.